greenbinjack/tetris-remastered/README.md

 - Shadow movement showing where the piece will land, aiding in decision-making.
 - Sweeper blocks that clear the line they land in.
 - Bomb blocks that clear neighboring blocks when they land.
-- Bonus points for clearing lines made up of the same color blocks, calculated by the formula: `10 * N * N`, where `N = level + 1`.
+- Bonus points for clearing lines made up of the same color blocks.
-- Ability to pause and resume the game during gameplay.
 - Option to restart or quit the game after a game over.

 ## Technology Used